rebeccapeltz/earth/REAMDE.md

 # Earth Day Challenge with JaavaScript, CSS

-Inserting a video of Earth to provide a backgrop.
+Inserting a video or image of Earth to provide a background.